 In order to investigate the effect of polarization on the sensitivity to aerosol, an accurate model of the polarized limb radiance must be employed.
 Additionally, a large number of scenarios, including various atmospheric states and viewing geometries, are required to fully probe the solution space.
-In this section, the basic background describing the polarization state of the limb signal is developed, and the SASKTRAN-HR model and the various model scenarios used for the analysis are described.
+In this section, the basic background describing the polarization state of the limb signal is developed, and the SASKTRAN High Resolution (SASKTRAN-HR) model and the various model scenarios used for the analysis are described.
 Based on the useful spectral range for limb scatter observations of stratospheric aerosol, we have limited our discussion to wavelengths from 500-1500 nm.

 2.1 Polarized Scattered Sunlight and Stratospheric Aerosols